 The Volumio OS is currently installed in version 1.55.
 A newer version with major modifications is already available on volumio.org, but I decided to stay with the older version, get everything up and running (lots of things to be figured out) and then later on try the stable 2.x release.
 On top of Volumio there is (as already mentioned) LIRC for IR remote control and the Adafruit LCD library (Adafruit_Python_CharLCD) written in python for display control.
 You also need the GPIO library to access the GPIO port in python.

 My python script for reading song/artist info from mpc (mpc ist the command line application which is used to control the Music Player Daemon [mpd]) and writing this info to the VFD display is a heavy modification of a script taken from this page.
 I stripped it down to a very basic version (song/artist/track number/total play time/some status info) in order to reduce cpu load and because I wanted a preferably calm and simple presentation of the basic data on the VFD display in addition to the complete info on the Volumio web interface.
-I also implemented some optimizations in the code, e.g. introduce sigterm handling (when shutting down the script), allow german special chars on the display („umlaute“, considering the custom character table of the Futaba display) , center text on the display, etc. My version will be available here when the code has reached a clean state… 😉
+I also implemented some optimizations in the code, e.g. introduce sigterm handling (when shutting down the script), allow german special chars on the display („umlaute“, considering the custom character table of the Futaba display) , center text on the display, etc. This is the current version of the script:

-There is also a small modification to the Adafruit LCD library: I added brightness control for the VFD display.
-This is a special feature of some VFDs, you can adjust brightness in four degrees; this is done by setting additional bits during display initialization.
+There is also a small modification to the Adafruit LCD library: I added brightness control for the VFD display (config is hardcoded in the library).
+This is a special feature of some VFDs, you can adjust brightness in four degrees; this is done by setting additional bits during display initialization:

 The Flac files are stored on an SSD USB disk connected to the Raspi.
 The disk has its own power supply.
 The USB2SATA controller is taken from an external USB drive; this controller is my second shot – the first controller had been recycled form a very old external USB drive, and it resulted in stuttering music playback; it took me some time and nerves to figure out the cause of this problem!
 With the SSD, there are no moving parts in the player, so it is absoutely silent.